-§ 2.
-The town shall have the following further powers:

-(1) To prevent any person having no visible means of support, paupers and persons who may be dangerous to the peace and safety of the town from coming to town from without the same; and to expel therefrom any such person who has been in the town less than twelve months.

-(2) To exercise all powers and establish and maintain a department of police.
+- § 2.
+The town shall have the following further powers: - (1) To prevent any person who may be dangerous to the peace and safety of the town from coming to town from without the same.
+To exercise full police powers and establish and maintain a department of police.